GeekfulThinkingLLC/MissionaryBox/README.md

 X https://johnsonbrothersonline.com/checkout/ piggyback on this for the countries we can ship to.

 #TODO for MissionaryBox
-- Own S3 account and bucket set up
+X Own S3 account and bucket set up
 - Terms and Conditions
 - Privacy Notice
 - Stripe payment info